 American Dental Association-Life Member, Emeritus Fellow of Academy of General Dentistry, American Academy of Implant Dentistry

-(From the American Dental Association, US Food & Drug Administration, and Cost Helper/Personal Care
+(A portion of the information in this article is from the American Dental Association, US Food & Drug Administration, and Cost Helper/Personal Care)